Configure Azure ATP to make remote calls to SAM

 Configure SAM-R required permissions

 To ensure Windows clients and servers allow your Azure ATP account to perform SAM-R, a modification to Group Policy must be made to add the Azure ATP service account in addition to the configured accounts listed in the Network access policy.
+Make sure to apply group policies to all computers.

 Before enforcing new policies such as this one, it is critical to make sure that your environment remains secure, and any changes will not impact your application compatibility.
 Do this by first enabling and then verifying compatibility of proposed changes in audit mode before making changes to your production environment.